tlh45342/flask-example0/README.md

 ## Flask example repositories

-Just to explain the repositries and their puprose.
-I wanted to keep the examples as seperate repositores - the better to summon up "just enough".
+This maintains the examples as seperate repositores - the better to summon up "just enough".

 - flask-example0 - basic "text" book example
 - flask-example1 - basic example using flask_login and sqlite.